 Special note: This list cannot be exhaustive.
 However, for information, I removed on purpose from this list any destination I considered unethical.

 Climate change is messing up whale shark seasons

-On my first scuba diving day in Utila, the question was on my lips the time.
+On my first scuba diving day in Utila, the question was on my lips the whole time.
 I finally dared to pop up the question: “So… Have you seen any whale shark recently?”
 The answer was not what I was expecting.
-There have been no sights in a while.
+There had not been any sight in a while.
 Instead of just feeling devastated by the news, I decided to do some research.
 Even if I understand with nature, there is never any guarantee, if March/April is supposed to be the peak season, what was going on?

 While nobody exactly knows what the exact migration patterns of whale sharks are, DNA sample studies have proved there are different groups swimming in different areas.
 Apparently, they wouldn’t travel across oceans, but even this fact is not 100% sure.
 Then when we meet whale sharks underwater, they would be different groups in the Caribbean, South East Asia, the Indian Ocean or the Pacific Ocean.